microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/kind/local_kind/_index.md

   az extension add --name k8s-configuration
   ```

-  > **Note: If you already used this guide before and/or have the extensions installed, use the bellow commands:**
+  > **Note: If you already used this guide before and/or have the extensions installed, use the below commands:**

   ```shell
   az extension update --name connectedk8s